gnanaprakash999/Olist_customer_retention_analysis/README.md

 Project Overview-

-This project explores customer behavior, revenue trends, and retention patterns using the Olist Brazilian e-commerce dataset.
+This project explores Olist revenue, customer behavior, revenue trends, and retention patterns using the Olist Brazilian e-commerce dataset.
 The main goal was to understand how customers interact with the platform, where drop-offs happen, and why users don’t return after their first purchase.

 The entire workflow was built using SQL, starting from raw data ingestion to final analysis.